 Public coordination began in April 2018 with two public meetings held in Saxton (Tussey Mountain High School on April 25, 2018) and in Huntingdon (Huntingdon Area High School on April 26, 2018), Pennsylvania.
 Attendance consisted of 85 people at the Saxton meeting, and 165 people at the Huntingdon meeting.
-The public meetings were announced in multiple formats including: social media,
+The public meetings were announced in multiple formats including: social media, local newspapers, the stakeholder email list and local television stations.
+During both meetings, a general introductory session was held with all meeting attendees to review the MP revision process.
+A small group question and answer component during this portion of the meeting allowed the public an opportunity to state their comments, and USACE to record these concerns and comments.
+Following the introductory session of the meetings, attendees were divided into small groups for the purpose of facilitated discussion (brainstorming) session.
+During the facilitated sessions, the Project was divided into five zones (mirroring those of the boating carrying capacity study), and members of the public were asked four questions regarding each zone.
+These questions were:

-- Question 1: What RECREATION Opportunities (ie. camping, boat ramp parking, hiking trails, etc.) would you like to see in this ZONE? - Question 2: What ENVIRONMENTAL STEWARDSHIP Opportunities (ie. protection and enhancement, hunting and fishing opportunities, land management initiatives, etc.) would you like to see in this ZONE? - Question 3: Do you have a major CONCERN about this ZONE? - Question 4: What do you VALUE about this ZONE?
+- Question 1: What recreation opportunities (i.e. camping, boat ramp parking, hiking trails, etc.) would you like to see in this zone? - Question 2: What environmental stewardship opportunities (i.e. protection and enhancement, hunting and fishing opportunities, land management initiatives, etc.) would you like to see in this zone? - Question 3: Do you have a major concern about this zone? - Question 4: What do you value about this zone?